 This website is operated by the Federation of European Materials Societies (FEMS).
 FEMS is a non-profit European federation (AISBL) created in accordance with the Belgian law of 25 October 1919, with its legal headquarters at Malendriesstraat 70, 3370 Boutersem, Belgium.

-FEMS complies with data protection legislation including the UK Data Protection Act 1998.
+FEMS complies with EU data protection legislation.
 This regulates the processing of personal data relating to you and grants you various rights in respect of your personal data.

 Collection and retention of your personal information